-Paragraph 5 of the GPS adds that, consistent with this overall objective, the Government is seeking certain specific outcomes which include:
+Paragraph 5 of the GPS adds that, consistent with the overall objective and the other objectives in the Act, the Government is seeking certain other specific outcomes which include:

-- (a) The facilitation and promotion of the ongoing supply of gas to meet New Zealand's energy needs, by providing access to essential infrastructure and competitive market arrangements; - (b) Energy and other resources are used efficiently; - (c) Barriers to competition in the gas industry are minimised to the long-term benefit of end-users; - (d) Incentives for investment in gas processing facilities, transmission, distribution, energy efficiency and demand-side management are maintained or enhanced; - (e) The full costs of producing and transporting gas are signalled to consumers; - (f) Delivered gas costs and prices are subject to sustained downward pressure; - (g) The quality of gas services and in particular trade-offs between quality and price, as far as possible, reflect customers' preferences; - (h) Risks relating to security of supply, including transport arrangements, are properly and efficiently managed by all parties; - (i) Consistency with the Government's gas safety regime is maintained; and - (j) The gas sector contributes to achieving the Government's climate change objectives by minimising gas losses and promoting demand-side management and energy efficiency.
+- (b) Energy and other resources are used efficiently; - (e) The full costs of producing and transporting gas are signalled to consumers; - (g) The quality of gas services and in particular trade-offs between quality and price, as far as possible, reflect customers' preferences;

-7.2 Objectives relating to gas processing
+(e) The gas sector contributes to achieving the Government's climate change objectives by minimising gas losses and promoting demand-side management and energy efficiency."

-Paragraph 9 of the GPS sets out the Government's expectation that Gas Industry Co will develop and submit to the Minister for approval proposed arrangements, including regulations and rules where appropriate, providing for effective industry arrangements in certain areas.
-In relation to gas processing, Gas Industry Co is to develop and propose:
+Also, more specifically in relation to allocation and reconciliation, paragraph 9 of the 2004 GPS sets out the Government's expectation that Gas Industry Co will develop and submit to the Minister for approval proposed arrangements, including regulations and rules where appropriate, providing for effective industry arrangements in certain areas.
+In relation to reconciliation, Gas Industry Co is to develop and propose arrangements for: